mirzabaig2024/Vendor_performance_project/README.md

 Data Cleaning and Transformation:

-It calculates ProfitMargin, stockturnover, and salestopurchaseratio.
+It calculates GrossProfit,ProfitMargin, stockturnover, and salestopurchaseratio.

 It also handles data cleaning by replacing inf and -inf values with a large number (1e300) to enable successful database import.